This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A dietitian will help you and your child create a meal plan.
 The plan will help keep your child's blood sugar level steady.
 Help your child make the best decisions when choosing foods.
 The following are tips to help you to start helping with your child's nutrition:

 - Keep track of carbohydrates (sugar and starchy foods).
 Your child's blood sugar level can get too high if he or she eats too many carbohydrates.
 His or her dietitian will help you plan meals and snacks that have the right amount of carbohydrates.
+Here is an example to help you plan your child's meals before meeting with a dietitian:

 - Give your child low-fat and low-sodium foods.
 Examples of low-fat foods are lean meat, fish, skinless chicken or turkey, and low-fat milk.
 Limit high-sodium foods, such as potato chips and soup.
 Do not add salt to food you cook.
 Limit your child's use of table salt.